sdiehl/wiwinwlh/tutorial.md

 add1 = add 1
 ```

-Currying is the process of taking a function which takes two arguments and
+Uncurrying is the process of taking a function which takes two arguments and
 transforming it into a function which takes a tuple of arguments.
+The Haskell
+prelude includes both a curry and an uncurry function for transforming functions
+into those that take multiple arguments from those that take a tuple of
+arguments and vice versa:

 ```haskell
 curry :: ((a, b) -> c) -> a -> b -> c
 uncurry :: (a -> b -> c) -> (a, b) -> c
 ```

-For example applied to the add function:
+For example, uncurry applied to the add function creates a function that takes a
+tuple of integers:

 ```haskell
 uncurryAdd :: (Int, Int) -> Int